-The ICG400 is designed to accept a wide range of radio system parameters (frame rate, servo pulse timings etc.) however it is not possible to provide information as to channel usage and radio setup details for all manufacturers' equipment.
-The information below covers the popular JR, Futaba and Sanwa systems.
-If you are considering using this gyro with other types of radio system please consult your radio manual.
-In case of difficulty please contact your radio manufacturer, look at our website (http://www.rcmodels.org/csm) or contact the CSM technical department (Email tech@csm-ltd.co.uk) for advice.
+The ICG540 is designed to accept a wide range of radio system parameters (frame rate, servo pulse timings etc.) however it is not possible to provide information as to channel usage and radio setup details for all manufacturers' equipment.
+The information below covers the popular JR and Futaba systems.
+If you wish to use this gyro with other types of radio system please consult your radio manual.
+In case of difficulty please contact your radio manufacturer or the CSM technical department (Email tech@CSM-Ltd.co.uk) for advice.